CiscoSystems/juju-vsm/README.md

 At deployment time, for primary:

-   juju deploy --config=/<vsm-config/> vsm vsm-primary
+   juju deploy --config=vsm-config vsm vsm-primary

 At deployment time, for secondary:

-   juju deploy --config=/<vsm-config/> vsm vsm-secondary
+   juju deploy --config=vsm-config vsm vsm-secondary

 To put VEM into VSM supervision, user needs to do the following: